2024 Program Topics

 Human health is greatly influenced by atmospheric pollutants such as ground level ozone (O3), particulate matter, and air toxics that can degrade lung function, cause cardiovascular disease, and are associated with other adverse health effects, including mortality.
 Chemical transport models (CTMs) and their chemical kinetic reaction mechanisms play a critical role in the development of abatement strategies for these pollutants.
 The development of these chemical mechanisms requires understanding of both emitted precursors and secondary products, and thus requires the compilation of knowledge from all areas of atmospheric chemistry: modeling at multiple scales, laboratory and field measurements, and computational calculations.
 The following session welcomes presentations on all aspects of atmospheric chemistry, and how they influence public health and regulatory applications.

-BVOC multiphase chemistry - what do we know and what are we missing?
+BVOC multiphase chemistry - What do we know and what are we missing?

 Session Chairs: Celia Faiola, UC Irvine and Domenico Taraborrelli, Forschungszentrum Jülich